swarmcity/SwarmCityApiMin/README.md

 ## Postman Collection

-I convenient set of postman command for testing the api is included in the file
+I convenient set of postman command for testing the API is included in the file
 ```
 ./SwarmCityApiMin.postman_collection
 ```